To make an appointment to see any of these collections, please contact the Special Collections at

 RICHARD LOUIS DUGDALE PAPERS

-These documents describe the preparatory reading and circumstances which led to Dugdale’s conclusions about the relation of family history to crime and poverty.
+These documents describe the preparatory reading and circumstances which led to Dugdale’s conclusions about the relation of family history to crime and poverty published in his book The Jukes.
 The collection consists of worksheets, tables, and correspondence.
 Included are the large worksheets containing raw data on over 800 individuals from which Dugdale compiled tables for his studies and the handwritten preface to an early edition of The Jukes.